This post contains affiliate links.

 Get Recipe

-Citrus Fruit Smoothie Recipes
+Citrus Fruit Smoothies

 If you're craving a fruit smoothie with a little more bite, this orange cranberry smoothie is a great option.
 The sweet citrus and tart cranberry combo gives it a brighter, more punchy flavor.